-Romelu Lukaku Transfer from Manchester United to Inter: Talks underway between the two clubs | Goal.com
+Romelu Lukaku transfer from Manchester United to Inter: Talks underway between the two clubs | Goal.com

 Lukaku talks underway between Man Utd and Inter

-Manchester United are Inter have begun negotiations regarding the sale of Romelu Lukaku to the Italian club.
+Manchester United and Inter have begun negotiations regarding the sale of Romelu Lukaku to the Italian club.

 The United striker has made it clear he is hopeful of leaving Old Trafford after being told he will not be Ole Gunnar Solskjaer’s first-choice striker in 2019-20, and Inter’s new boss Antonio Conte has made the Belgian his prime target in the summer market.